Online Display Of Titanic Related Items From Private Collection

 At one time the heavily damaged bottom left corner was repaired with tape (not by me of course) but this had separated and then the broke off corner got lost for good.
 Over time I have seen several tens of thousands cabinet cards, but any major damage to a corner is exceedingly exceptional; perhaps only one in several thousand cards will show this.
 Go figure: cabinet cards are thick and also sturdy (still today), and mostly sitting in albums, shoe boxes, picture frames.
 Only an extreme/exceptional circumstance will cause it to tear/break.
 A set of 3 rather similar cards auctioned in 2007 at Christie's in New York also showed quite severe damage (see images nr 6-7).
 Those cabinet cards were taken off the ship by survivors, a family Johnson.
 Christie's selling price of $2,880 in 2007 for these incredibly scarce and historically fascinating significant artifacts is, by later standards, a total "bargain" (having been on the ship!; mentioning the ship's name!; depicting onboard passengers!; taken off the ship by survivors!); in the centenary year 2012 and still until today this certainly could or even would have been at least 10(!) to 20(!) times higher; indeed, at least some $30,000 to $60,000.
 This is also evident from artifact sales in the years since the 100th anniversary. ... more

-$ 500 REWARD FOR ANY INFO LEADING TO IDENTIFYING WOMAN AND/OR GIRL
+$ 500 REWARD FOR ANY INFO LEADING TO IDENTIFICATION OF WOMAN &/OR GIRL

-Early in 1988 a woman aged 30 named Ros(i)e bought the residence 17 Marine Crescent in Liverpool, England.
-Only a couple years later, early 1990s, researchers for the James Cameron movie "Titanic" (1997) came to her house.
+Early in 1988 a woman aged 30 and named Ros(i)e bought the residence 17 Marine Crescent in Liverpool, England, UK.
+Only several years later, early 1990s, production researchers for the James Cameron movie "Titanic" (1997) came to her house.
 On that occasion she learned something very special: Edward John Smith, the later Titanic captain, had lived in this house from 1898 to 1907, along with his wife Sarah Eleanor Pennington, and her mother Sarah Pennington, and also the couple's newborn only child Helen Melville Smith.
 Furthermore a maid and a cook occupied the house, and there was a stable boy.

 When Ros(i)e came to live in the house she found a series of antique objects dating from c1900, discovered mainly in the attic, and cherished these for some 25 years.
 In 2012 she wrote a little book (really more like a brochure) about the house and the Smith family: "The Captain, Titanic & Me" (YouCaxton Publications).
 At one point she had organized tours in and around the house, for tourists, also showcasing the found family belongings.
 Early 2014 she decided to part from these old objects, and started selling them off (see overview in last image).
 I managed to get hold of two very interesting pieces: a cigar box and a cigar holder from the later captain of Titanic!